dbwebb-se/mvc/example/scrutinizer/README.md

 You should open the configuration file and inspect it in your text editor.

-Some parts of your repo can be ignored.
+Some parts of your repo can be ignored by configuring `excluded_paths`.

 The example configuration file will not run your linters since `tools/` are not part of the repo.
 Scrutinizer has its own set of linters that will be run to analyze the code.